(2018 Filing Season)

 As a result of the likelihood for increased government scrutiny of all returns filed, we have this year implemented our "Prepaid Audit Assurance Program".
 Under this Program, we cover the costs of representation in the event you are audited.

-- Capital gains will be taxed at 20% for taxpayers in the high bracket.
+- Capital gains will be taxed at 20% for taxpayers in the high 39.6% tax bracket.
+0% for those in the 10% and 15% brackets, and 15% for all middle income brackets.

 - Net Investment Income Tax (NIIT) of 3.8% will be based on investment income and reported on form 8960 and will affect U.S. citizens and residents only, where income exceeds 200,000 (single) or $250,000 (married filing jointly) or $125,000 (married filing separately).
 For NIIT purposes, net losses from property dispositions cannot be less than zero (and therefore cannot offset other investment income).